20 African Horse Breeds

 2. Poney du Logone

 The Poney du Logone, or simply Poney, is an African horse breed of light draft.
-It originated in Cameroon, traditionally used for farming and transport.
+It originated in Cameroon and is traditionally used for farming and transport.

 The breed was created by crossbreeding local ponies with Barb horses imported from France between 1885 and 1905.